slerman12/UnifiedML/QUICK_APP_TUTORIAL3.md

 ML.launch(accelerate=True)
 ```

-For image classification, extra hard disk memory is used to store the re-formatted dataset.
+&#9432; For image classification, extra hard disk memory is used to store the re-formatted dataset.
 For RL, there's no downside.

-## Hyperparams
+## Syntax semantics

 Hyperparams can be passed in via command-line, code, recipe, or any combination thereof.